mdrakibulislam-zero/WebSnakeGame/README.md

 ## Web Snake Game:
 This is a simple snake game based on Web which made with HTML, CSS and JavaScript.
+It's able to count your score.

 ## Outcome: